 Q: Are there any alternatives to using the quotient rule?

 A: Yes, in some cases, you can avoid using the quotient rule by rewriting the fraction in a different form.
-For example, if the numerator and denominator have a common factor, you can cancel it out before differentiating.
+As an example, if the numerator and denominator have a common factor, you can cancel it out before differentiating.
 Alternatively, you can rewrite the fraction as a product using negative exponents and then apply the product rule.

 Conclusion